We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Next, you can scan your products’ list of ingredients for any we’ve reviewed — or others that may be concerning to you.
-A very credible resource for learning more about skin care and personal product ingredient safety is the Environmental Working Group (EWG).
+Next, you can scan your products’ list of ingredients for any we’ve reviewed, or others that may be concerning to you.
+A very credible resource for learning more about skin care and personal product ingredient safety is the EWG.

 Because personal care products aren’t heavily regulated, the EWG developed a database of over 87,000 personal care products, delivering a safety rating for each.
 The safety rating is generated by referencing each product’s ingredients with over 60 toxicity and regulatory databases.

-We know we just downloaded a lot of information — and sifting through products and ingredient lists might sound overwhelming — so here’s a general morning and night skin care routine with a variety of pregnancy-safe skin care products to get you started on your quest for the best sheen.
+We know we just downloaded a lot of information — and sifting through products and ingredient lists might sound overwhelming — so here’s a general morning and night skin care routine to get you started on your quest for the best sheen.

-For stretch mark prevention, apply moisturizer on belly, hips, and thighs.
+For stretch mark prevention, apply moisturizer on your belly, hips, and thighs.

 It’s not easy to give up your beloved skin care regimen, but we know you’ll do anything to protect your little one.

-This includes avoiding products that could be harmful to you or your baby during pregnancy — with evidence suggesting that prescription retinoid-containing products are the most likely candidate to lead to severe congenital defects.
+This includes avoiding products that could be harmful to you or your baby during pregnancy.
+Evidence suggests that prescription retinoid-containing products are the most likely candidate to lead to severe congenital irregularities.

 On the bright side (literally), you can use our list of pregnancy-safe skin care products to shine with confidence knowing you’re making healthier choices for your baby-to-be.
-And talk to your OB/GYN or dermatologist for guidance on your specific pregnancy skin-care concerns and goals.
+And talk with your OB-GYN or dermatologist for guidance on your specific pregnancy skin care concerns and goals.